Photo – Dan Warner

 I was exhausted.
 The pushing takes a LOT of energy.
 The attending nurse described it as rocking her forward – it was also described as two steps forward, one back.
 I was ready to give up and asked about my options.
 I asked my doctor how she could help me get the baby out.
 The options were too risky, I realized.
 I reserved to keep going.
 My final pushes were simply because I tired of pushing.
 I had to finish it.
 I screamed.
 She was there – a head of pressure, then shoulders and a long body worth of pressure.
 My doctor said, “look at those feet – she’s going to be TALL!”
-Stella emptied her bowels as she emerged.
+Stella emerged.
 The placenta followed quickly.
 I saw it and understood why my doctor called it the tree of life.
 The richness, and the quality of the vessels – incredible.

 There’s a photo of me in the bed holding Stella.
 We were about to lay skin-to-skin.
 In it, I look awake, energized, warm, happy, and I have good wavy hair.
 It isn’t really that different from the seemingly staged poster I had admired at so many doctor visits and in triage.

 My baby is my teacher.
 She has taught me how to break down walls.
 I can endure more pain than I knew.
 I am stronger than I knew.
 I am more patient than I knew.